-Kranepool started nearly every inning of every game at first base the rest of the season--with the exception of a three-week stretch in July when he sprained his ankle backing away from a pitch thrown by the Cardinals’ Ray Sadecki--batting .257 with 10 home runs and 45 RBIs in 420 at-bats.
+Kranepool started nearly every inning of every game at first base the rest of the season--with the exception of a two-week stretch in July when he sprained his ankle backing away from a pitch thrown by the Cardinals’ Ray Sadecki--batting .257 with 10 home runs and 45 RBIs in 420 at-bats for the season.
 Even though the Mets lost 100 games for the third straight season, they found themselves playing a role in the hotly-contested pennant race in a season-ending series with St. Louis.
-With the Cardinals leading the Cincinnati Reds by a half-game, the Mets miraculously took the first two games of the series to move the first-place teams into a tie on the last day of the season.
+With the Cardinals leading the Cincinnati Reds by a half-game, the Mets miraculously took the first two games of the series to move the first-place teams into a tie entering the last day of the season.
 New York led in the fifth inning of the final game before St. Louis mounted a sizeable comeback; Kranepool’s foul popup in the ninth inning was the final out that clinched the Cardinals the National League pennant.

 Banners unfurled at Shea that summer read, “IS ED KRANEPOOL OVER THE HILL?” and “SUPERSTIFF.”
 He hadn’t even hit his 20th birthday, and already he was being written off as a failure.